 Once you have the right software tools for post-production, you’ll also want to consider employing a lookup table or LUT.

-We’ve put together some great LUT pack option for you to download.
+We’ve put together some great LUT pack options for you to download.
 Check them out!

 These free LUTS will provide a stylish, trendy look to your web videos or other film projects without worrying about a full-blown color grading effort.
 Just add these to your Lumetri Color panel and adjust your footage quickly and easily.